paulklemm/cohort-subgroup/Documentation.md

 var *subgroups*: holds the subgroups resulting from filter processes.
 Each time a filter is applied, the resulting subgroup is added to this list.
 From here they themselves can be filtered to create another subgroup or they can be exported for further analysis.
-Initially this variable consists of a subgroup "all" containing the initial proband dataset before any filtering was done.
+Initially this variable consists of a subgroup "all" containing the initial subject dataset before any filtering was done.
 type *subgroups*: array of objects with an object representing a subgroup through row, column, attribute, pred, succ, filtervalues, data and percentage.
 row, column: position for corresponding filterelement inside the imaginary matrix
 attribute: the attribute according to which filtering was done, e.g. Age
 pred: the subgroup from which filtering was done to create this subgroup
 succ: the subgroup that was created by applying a filter on this subgroup
 filtervalues: the values of the given attribute that were used for filtering, e.g. >50
-data: the array of objects representing the resulting probands that fulfill the filtervalues
+data: the array of objects representing the resulting subjects that fulfill the filtervalues
-percentage: how many probands of the initial number of probands are left?
+percentage: how many subjects of the initial number of subjects are left?
 Predecessor and successor are stored as the index where the predecessor subgroup or rather the successor subgroup is stored in the list of subgroups.
 The corresponding subgroup can therefore be accessed through *subgroups*[pred] or *subgroups*[succ].
 example *subgroups*: [{row: 0, column: 0, attribute: "all", pred: -1, succ: 1, filterValues: null, data: *dataset*, percentage: 1}, {row: 0, column: 1, attribute: "Cohort", pred: 0, succ: [], filterValues: "TREND0", data: [...], percentage: 0.62}, {...}, ...]